-This year, unsurprisingly, one of the main themes is the blurred line of customer experience and customer service.
+This year, unsurprisingly, one of the main themes is the blurred line of customer experience and customer service, and how the recent COVID-19 pandemic has further blurred those lines.

 With much of our new work this year coming from the insurance and financial services sector, we’ve been at the coal face of one of the most commoditised markets, and each and every one of those projects has been a salient reminder of the enormity of customer experience.